Communities

 I'm not so sure that duplicate-related closure should be abolished (or rather, absent) entirely—but it should certainly be reserved for those select cases where the same question has been asked, i.e. in cases demonstrating low research effort on the part of the author.
 These are definitely the kind of questions that we should be wanting to 'prune' as unhelpful to the body of informational resources which we're trying to cultivate.
 This to me is the original intention of duplicate closure as a concept, and what we should be trying to restrict as much as possible without removing it entirely.

-Fie‭ wrote about 3 years ago · edited about 3 years ago
+Fie‭ wrote over 3 years ago · edited over 3 years ago

 Perhaps one way of achieving what you're talking about—and something I'd agree with—is with the use of a closure reason "low research effort/not good question", or similar: the 'implied' closure-by-duplicate for the open-and-shut cases, but with a different name, and separating the sentiments of the two as much as possible.
 'Soft' duplicates are then the only thing which we actually call duplicates (in a strange turn)—or perhaps 'related' instead, working under this 'clustering' system.
 How does that sound?